Oohwo/hopefully-minesweeper/README.md

 # Hopefully Minesweeper

+## Description
 "Hopefully Minesweeper" is a Python script that allows you to play an extremely scuffed version of Minesweeper through your terminal.

-## Description
-TBA
+## How to Play Minesweeper
+1) Declare how many rows, columns, and mines you would like your board to have.
+2) Input the space you would like to clear by (row,column), try not to hit any 'x's!
+3) The numbers indicate how many mines are adjacent to the space.
+Use process of elimination to avoid the mines!
+4) Good luck and have fun!
+Wanna practice Minesweeper?
+I recommend this [website](https://minesweeper.online).

 ## Demo
 ![Minesweeper Demo](https://media1.giphy.com/media/hy5ywBxXzjjhJRbk27/giphy.gif)